The built file system image that results from your build process is mounted read-only. That means it cannot be edited in

-disk key is required, and defines the size of the persistent disk of the application (in MB).
+disk key is optional.
+If set, it defines the size of the persistent disk of the application (in MB).
 Its minimum value is 256 MB and a validation error will occur if you try to set it lower.

 mounts key is an object whose keys are paths relative to the root of the application (that is, where the This section is optional: if your application doesn’t need writable local file storage, you can omit the mounts section and set